mockersf/mockersf.github.io/_posts/2020-02-01-first-steps-godot-rust-ci.md

 tags: [rust, godot, github, clever-cloud]
 comments: true
 ---
-Making it safer and setting up CI
+Making it safer and setting up CI with Github Actions

 ## Signal binding to make Godot safer in Rust